Three Preludes (Gershwin): 2. Andante con moto (not as published in 1927)

-The second Prelude, in C-sharp minor, also has the distinct flavour of jazz.
+The second prelude, in C♯ minor, also has the distinct flavour of jazz.
 The piece begins with a subdued melody winding its way above a smooth, steady bassline.
 The harmonies and melodies of this piece are built on thirds, emphasizing both the interval of the seventh and the major/minor duality of the blues scale.
 In the second section, the key, tempo, and thematic material all change; only the similarity of style binds the two sections together.
 The opening melody and bass return in the final section, more succinct but otherwise unchanged, and the piece ends with a slow ascent of the keyboard.
 Gershwin himself referred to the piece as "a sort of blues lullaby."

 3. Agitato (as marked in the manuscript, not as published)

-Gershwin himself called this prelude in E-flat minor "Spanish", but modern ears may find the description puzzling.
+Gershwin himself called this prelude in E♭ minor "Spanish", but modern ears may find the description puzzling.
 After a brief and dramatic introduction, the main theme is revealed: two melodies that together form a question-and-answer pair.
 This theme is used throughout to provide harmonic structure.
-The "question" is harmonized using E-flat minor chords, the "answer" by E-flat major chords.
+The "question" is harmonized using E♭ minor chords, the "answer" by E♭ major chords.
 After a brief, highly syncopated middle section, the melodic pair returns assertively in octaves, causing a battle between major and minor.
 Major wins, and the piece concludes with an arpeggio.